gardener/gardener/docs/development/testmachinery_tests.md

 ## Add a new test

-To add a new test the framework requires the following steps:

-(The step 1. and 2. can be skipped if the test is added to an already existing package)
+To add a new test the framework requires the following steps (step 1. and 2. can be skipped if the test is added to an existing package):

-1. Create a new test file e.g. `test/integration/shoot/security/my-sec-test.go`
+1. Create a new test file e.g. `test/testmachinery/shoot/security/my-sec-test.go`
-2. Import the test into the appropriate framework you want use (gardener or shoot): `import _ "github.com/gardener/gardener/test/integration/shoot/security"`
+2. Import the test into the appropriate test suite (gardener or shoot): `import _ "github.com/gardener/gardener/test/testmachinery/shoot/security"`
 3. Define your test with the testframework.
 The framework will automatically add its initialization, cleanup and dump functions.
 ```golang
 var _ = ginkgo.Describe("my suite", func(){